-- The CPF identifies the key objectives and development results through which the WBG 1. intends to support a member country in its efforts to end extreme poverty and boost shared prosperity in a sustainable manner.
-It is the central tool that guides the WBG's support for the member country's development program. - The CPF, which is prepared by the WBG, starts from the member country's vision of its 2. development goals, which is determined by a country-owned and -led strategy process.
-Then, drawing on the analysis of an SCD, and reflecting the WBG's comparative advantage and dialogue with the country, the CPF identifies the objectives and development results that the WBG expects to help the country achieve during the implementation period.
-The CPF then outlines a selective and flexible program - taking into account both ongoing and future indicative activities - that is tailored to the country's needs.
+- 1. The CPF identifies the key objectives and development results through which the World Bank Group intends to support a member country, to end extreme poverty and boost shared prosperity in a sustainable manner.
+It is the central tool which guides the World Bank Group's support for the member country's development program. - 2.
+The CPF is prepared by the WBG and starts from the member country's vision of its development goals, which is determined by a country-owned and -led strategy process.
+Then based upon the analysis of an SCD, and reflecting the WBG's comparative advantage and dialogue with the country, the CPF identifies objectives and development results that the World Bank Group expects to help the country achieve during the implementation period.
+The CPF then outlines a selective and flexible program taking into account both ongoing and future indicative activities that is tailored to the country's needs. - 3.
+In limited circumstances, the WBG may prepare a CEN instead of a CPF.
+CENs are appropriate for countries where the World Bank Group is unable to define detailed objectives, develop a program, or engage at significant scale in the medium-term.
+A CEN may be appropriate in countries where the World Bank Group is re-engaging after a long absence, in countries affected by conflict or fragility or other situations that prevent the development of a medium-term program.

-&lt;sup>1 The CPF draws upon and discusses the findings of a gender assessment conducted by the WBG or other institutions if the WBG finds the assessment satisfactory (see OP 4.20).
+1 The CPF draws upon and discusses the findings of a gender assessment conducted by the WBG or other institutions if the WBG finds the assessment satisfactory (see OP4.20).